theresamaier/2022ws_do_tm/Blog_content.md

     * There are 4 ways to transform the leadership layers of a big company: **Education** (Awareness of accelerating technologies); **Board Management** (especially when the company is using OKRs), **Diversity** (in form of putting young people into positions of power and influence), **Leadership Skills** *(six traits characteristics of ExO leaders: Visionary Customer Advocate; Data driven Experimentalist; Optimistic Realist; Extreme Adaptability; Radical Openness; Hyper-confident)
 2. Depending on the current circumstances think about the Creation of an internal ExO, the Acquisition of an ExO or an Investment in an external ExO
 3. Disrupt[X].
 Even though this is a very challenging strategy, there is also the possibility of companies leveraging disruptive technologies themselves.
-4. Implement ExO Lite internally.Companies can also maintain their status quo and then only adopt some of the characteristics of an ExO (SCALE & IDEAS) in specific areas.
+4. Implement ExO Lite internally.
+Companies can also maintain their status quo and then only adopt some of the characteristics of an ExO (SCALE & IDEAS) in specific areas.
 Any approach to an ExO can accelerate the business processes and strengthen the competitive position of the company.
 Therefore, at least a Lite version of a ExO transformation is highly recommended.

 # Lets have a look on Google: